robertio/Is_mouse_button_pressed/README.md

 Connect a mouse to your linux box.
 If /dev/input/mouse is exist then run this program and when left mosue button pressed program will issue "poweroff" linux command.

-(python mouse handling source: http://stackoverflow.com/questions/4855823/get-mouse-deltas-using-python-in-linux )
+(source of python mouse handling : http://stackoverflow.com/questions/4855823/get-mouse-deltas-using-python-in-linux )

 apt-get install python
 wget --no-check-certificate